 Monitor your accounts and data in real-time

+As mentioned previously, data security has shifted from a predominantly perimeter-based paradigm to one based on the users and the data they interact with.
+A real-time change auditing solution can detect, alert and respond to changes made to your privileges accounts and the sensitive data they have access to.
+They can aggregate and correlate event data from multiple platforms – both on-premise and cloud platforms.
+Having visibility into who has access to what data, and when, is crucial if you want to prevent data breaches and identify unauthorized changes.
 Of course, data breaches can (and probably will) still happen, which means that you will need an immutable record of all events that took place prior to the incident.
-Most sophisticated real-time auditing solutions will also enable you to generate reports at the click of a button, which are customized to meet the requirements of most relevant data privacy regulations.
+Most sophisticated change auditing software will also enable you to generate reports at the click of a button, which are customized to meet the requirements of most relevant data privacy regulations.

 How Lepide Helps Improve Data Security

 The Lepide Data Security Platform can help you improve your data security strategy by aggregating and summarizing event data from multiple sources – both on-premise and cloud platforms.
 All important events are displayed via a single, centralized dashboard, with numerous options for sorting and searching.
 Below are some of the most notable features of the Lepide Data Security Platform:

 Machine learning: Lepide uses machine learning algorithms to establish usage patterns that can be tested against in order to identify anomalous behavior.

 Change auditing and reporting: Lepide enables you to keep track of how your privileged accounts are being accessed and used.
 Likewise, anytime your sensitive data is accessed, shared, moved, modified, or deleted in an atypical manner, a real-time alert can be sent to your inbox or mobile device.
 Alternatively, you can simply review a summary of changes via the dashboard.